dakotapearce/Wordpress-Install-ubuntu-16.04/README.md

     CREATE USER 'new-user'@'localhost' IDENTIFIED BY 'new_user-password';

-MAKE SURE YOU WRITE THE USER AND PASSWORD DOWN! you need this for your config later.
+MAKE SURE YOU WRITE THE USERNAME AND PASSWORD DOWN! you need this for your config later.
 Then we create a database and grant permissions to the database, then we'll be finished in mysql for now.

     CREATE DATABASE wordpress;